China has expressed some openness to providing military and financial aid to Russia, US cable suggests

 Officials are also monitoring whether China provides some economic and diplomatic relief for Russia in other forms, like abstention votes at the United Nations.

-National security adviser Jake Sullivan and a US delegation who met in Rome with top Chinese diplomat Yang Jiechi "raised directly and very clearly" concerns about Chinese "support to Russia in the wake of the invasion, and the implications that any such support would have for" China's relationship with the US and partners around the world, State Department spokesperson Ned Price said.
+In Rome, US national security adviser Jake Sullivan and a US delegation who met with top Chinese diplomat Yang Jiechi "raised directly and very clearly" concerns about Chinese "support to Russia in the wake of the invasion, and the implications that any such support would have for" China's relationship with the US and partners around the world, State Department spokesperson Ned Price said.

 "That includes allies and partners in Europe and the Indo-Pacific," Price said at a State Department briefing Monday.